Menu

 Subclades (if applicable)

-• E-M215 / E1b1b — a lineage with high frequencies in North Africa, the Horn of Africa and parts of the Near East and southern Europe; associated in many studies with Neolithic and later Holocene movements out of North Africa/Horn regions into the Mediterranean and Near East.
+• E-M215 / (E1b1b) — a lineage that became common in Northeast Africa, the Horn, North Africa and parts of the Near East and southern Europe.
+It shows a complex pattern of Holocene movements, including Neolithic and later maritime/overland gene flow into the Mediterranean.

 Geographical Distribution